Skip to main content

 Changes to Urban Rating Area

-We have changed the definition of the Urban Rating Area (URA).
+In 2021/2022 we changed the definition of the Urban Rating Area (URA).
 It now includes all land within the Rural Urban Boundary, except land zoned future urban and Warkworth.

 Farm and lifestyle properties within the URA are now considered urban residential.
 These properties will have their rates set on the same basis as properties with similar access to council services and facilities.